-Issues High initial capital cost of synthetic turf can be perceived as a barrier to installation.
+Theme Issues Cost and economic factors are not transparent High initial capital cost of synthetic turf can be perceived as a barrier to installation.
 Synthetic playing fields have traditionally been perceived as requiring lower maintenance and hence lower operating costs compared to natural turf.
-However, synthetic surfaces have a prescriptive maintenance regime, and there is indication from recent studies in other jurisdictions, including New Zealand and Western Australia, that in practice synthetic turf can have reoccurring maintenance costs for repairs and cleaning of surfaces that can be comparable to that of natural turf.
-Renewal costs associated with the disposal and replacement of synthetic fields at the end of their life cycle is not always adequately considered.
+However, synthetic surfaces have a prescriptive maintenance regime, and there is indication from recent studies in other jurisdictions, including New Zealand and Western Australia, that in practice synthetic turf can have reoccurring maintenance costs for repairs and cleaning of surfaces that can be comparable to that of natural turf. • Renewal costs associated with the disposal and replacement of synthetic fields at the end of their life cycle is not always adequately considered.